 Competitions For Engineering Expo Include:

 Mini Competitions-These games do not require any preparation by students.
-More specific information will be available closer to the dates of Expo.
+Each mini-competition will last 40 minutes.

 Professional Competition- This game requires students to prepare a device before attending Expo.
 Registration for the competition is required.

-Solar Car Drag Race (grades 6-12): Students construct a solar powered vehicle prior to the competition that can traverse a given distance in the fastest time.
-The cars will all use a specified solar panel to help eliminate monetary advantages.
+Ford's Solar Car Drag Race (grades 6-12): Students construct a solar powered vehicle prior to the competition that can traverse a given distance in the fastest time.

-The official rules for this competition can be found here: Engineering Expo Solar Drag Race
+The official rules for this competition are posted below.

 Engineering Expo will provide small prizes for the winner(s) of each event.